ConnaGree/Movie-rental-store/README.md

 # Movie-rental-store
 Implementation of movie rental store using list in JavaScript.
+Check the implementation in the console window.